Level3AI-hub/Safuverse/SafuLanding/README.md

 SafuLanding is the public-facing website that introduces users to the Safuverse ecosystem, including:

-- SafuCourse: Educational platform on BNB Chain
+- SafuAcademyy: Educational platform on BNB Chain
-- safudomains: .safu domain name system on BSC
+- SafuDomains: .safu domain name system on BSC
 - safupad: Token launchpad on BNB Chain
 - Safucard: NFT scorecard system
 - SafuAgents: AI-powered Web3 interface